How Do Turtles Die?

 Respiratory infections are also prevalent in turtles.
 These infections can be caused by poor living conditions or inadequate diet, resulting in weakened immune systems.
 Symptoms include runny nose, wheezing, lethargy, and loss of appetite.
 Regular check-ups with a veterinarian can help detect such infections early and prevent them from becoming fatal.
 Overall, maintaining a healthy diet, clean environment, and providing proper medical care can significantly reduce and prevent the occurrence of diseases and health issues in turtles.

-Recommended Reading: Do Turtles Need Sunlight?
+Recommended Reading: Why Do Turtles Headbutt Black Things?

 Predation and Mortality in Turtle Populations